elarabyelaidy19/interviews/Notes.md

 ## Binary Trees
 - Full Binary Tree
-    * leaf nodes have no children, and all other nodes that have children mus have two children.
+    * A full binary tree is a binary tree in which every node has either zero or two children.
+That is, no nodes have only one child.
 - Compplete Binary Tree
     * complete binary tree are binary heaps.
-    * complete binary tree have all levels filled except the last level.
+    * complete binary tree have all levels filled except for perhabs the last level.
 - Perfect Binary Tree
     * perfect binary tree have all levels filled and on the same level.
 ## Traversing Binary Trees